 Incorporating Cotija Cheese into Delicious Recipes

-Once you’ve made your own cotija cheese, it’s time to put it to use in various recipes.
+Once you’ve made your cotija cheese recipes, it’s time to put it to use in various recipes.
 Here are some ideas for incorporating this flavorful cheese into your cooking:

-• Use grated cotija cheese instead of parmesan in pasta dishes for a unique twist on classic flavors.
+• Use grated ccotija cheese recipes instead of parmesan in pasta dishes for a unique twist on classic flavors.

-• Mix diced cotija cheese into omelets or frittatas for added texture and flavor.
+• Mix diced cotija cheese recipes into omelets or frittatas for added texture and flavor.

 • Create a creamy cotija cheese dressing for salads by blending the cheese with herbs, lime juice, and olive oil.